-These crab cakes feature Dungeness crab meat since I grew up in the San Francisco Bay Area where it’s plentiful.
+These crab cakes feature Dungeness crab meat since I live on the West Coast where it’s plentiful.
 Alternate versions could have salmon, or even canned albacore tuna.

 Generally, crab cakes are held together by using a mixture of egg and bread crumbs.
 In this recipe, to lower the carbs, a mousseline of shrimp, egg, and cream is used to bind the cakes together.